Table of Contents

 Practical Tips for Working with Dry Red Chiles

-- Rehydrate properly: Soak dried chiles in warm water or broth for 20–30 minutes until they soften.
+- Rehydrate properly: Soak dried chiles in warm broth or water for 20-30 minutes until they soften.
 This helps release their flavor and makes them easier to blend into sauces or purees.
+For maximum flavor, use broth instead of water to infuse additional depth.
+According to culinary experts, rehydrating in hot (not boiling) liquid preserves volatile compounds that create complex aromas.

 - Remove stems and seeds: For milder dishes, remove the stems and seeds before cooking.
-The seeds contain most of the heat, so this is a great way to control the spice level.
+The seeds contain 80% of capsaicin (the compound responsible for heat), so this is the most effective way to control spice level without sacrificing flavor.
+Use kitchen shears to cut open chiles and scrape out membranes.

 Chile Type | Flavor Profile | Heat Level | Best Uses |